-You know that scene in High Fidelity where John Cusack is touting the importance of the perfectly crafted mix tape?
+You know that scene in "High Fidelity" where John Cusack is touting the importance of the perfectly crafted mix tape?
 A tape that has to kick off with a killer track to grab attention, then take it up a notch, then cool it off a notch? |

-1. Warm-Up Song
+1. The Warm-Up Song

-3. Pump-You-Up Songs
+3. The Pump-You-Up Songs

 Playlists that feature songs with varying beat speeds are a perfect way to naturally work some intervals into your workout—maybe without you even noticing—because people naturally pick up their pace when a fast song is playing and slow down their pace when a slow song is on.
-For this reason, be sure to throw in at least one or two super-fast and high-energy songs into your playlist.
+For this reason, be sure to throw at least one or two super-fast and high-energy songs in your playlist.
 You want these songs to be music that is darn-near impossible to sit still to.
-Some of my go-to favorites include "Hey Ya" by Outkast and "Maniac," the Flashdance theme, by Michael Sembello.
+Some of my go-to favorites include "Hey Ya" by Outkast and "Maniac," the "Flashdance" theme, by Michael Sembello.
 The fast tempo will help you to burn more calories and have a blast while doing it.

-4. Recovery Songs
+4. The Recovery Songs

 After any pump-you-up song, it’s important to have a moderate- to slow-paced song after it to recover.
 Because you’ll usually be out of breath from the previous song, choose a track that you really enjoy and find meaning in.
 During these songs you want to slow down your pace, but still stay motivated enough to keep up your workout.
 Songs like "I Will Survive" by Gloria Gaynor and "You Gotta Be" by Des’ree are perfect picks.

-5. In-Between Songs
+5. The In-Between Songs

 Unless you plan to do a full workout of intervals (in which case you’d just need a warm-up, cool down and multiple pump-you-up and recovery songs in the middle), you’re going to need some songs that hold your interest and keep you motivated.
 For these in-between songs, your absolute favorite moderate-paced tracks work best.
 For example, my guiltiest pleasure is pop music, so every time I head out for a long run, I jam-pack my iPod with Britney Spears and Gwen Stefani.
 My husband, on the other hand, loves Smashing Pumpkins and Oasis, so he lifts to that.
 A friend of mine loves Garth Brooks when he cycles.
 All of our workout playlists are so different, but they all work to motivate us.
 No matter the genre or guilty pleasure, just make sure that the beat keeps you moving.
 And try not to sing along too loud!

-6. Finale Song
+6. The Finale Song

-7. Cool Down Track
+7. The Cool-Down Track